babylonchain/finality-provider/docs/vald/vald-config.md

 ## Validator daemon (`vald`) configuration

-The `valcli` tools serve as control plane for the Validator Daemon (`vald`).
+The `valcli` tools serves as a control plane for the Validator Daemon (`vald`).
 Below, instructions are provided for configuring the daemons.

 The `valcli admin dump-config` command initializes a home directory for the BTC validator daemon.
 This directory is created in the default home location or in a